pgsund/neural_networks/README.md

 # neural_networks
-The hidden weight parameters of neural networks can be learned in various ways, here I give some.
+The values of the hidden weight parameters can be determined by using different methods.
+Here is shown a few examples.